PaloAltoNetworks/ansible-pan/README.md

 Installation
 --------------

-We are working to add the modules to the Ansible Galaxy, in the meantime just clone this repo and add the library folder to the Ansible library paths using the ANSIBLE_LIBRARY environment variable or an ansible.cfg file.
+Clone the github repo or

+    galaxy install paloaltonetworks.panos

 Documentation
 -------------

-Each module is documented in docs/modules
+Each module is documented in docs/modules, you can also look at the documentation online at http://ansible-pan.readthedocs.org/

-## Rebuild documentation
+#### Rebuild documentation

+Requires Sphinx

     cd docs; make modules